jasonkiss/web-standards/guidance/assessment-guides/tests/a11y/axe.md

+---
-## Run the aXe automated testing tool
+title: Run the aXe automated testing tool
+---

 <div class="ed">This test needs some work: it should be a standalone test with instructions for making full use of the aXe results.
 It's only for the purposes of the annual self-assessment that we only want the aXe issue summary.</div>

 You need to run the aXe tool on each page you test.
 You also need to run it for each viewport because different responsive designs may present different accessibility errors.